Find Affordable College Courses

 Read More…

-Holy Apostles College and Seminary ranked #10 on this year’s Most Popular Philosophy & Religious Studies Bachelor’s Degree Schools in the New England Region list.
-Holy Apostles College and Seminary is a fairly small private not-for-profit school located in the large suburb of Cromwell.
+Holy Apostles College and Seminary came in at #10 in this year’s edition of the Most Popular Philosophy & Religious Studies Bachelor’s Degree Schools in the New England Region ranking.
+Holy Apostles College and Seminary is a small private not-for-profit school located in the suburb of Cromwell.

 Women make up 40% of the philosophy and religious studies majors at the school.